XanaduAI/QHack2023/README.md

 <img src="img/link_commit.gif" alt="drawing" width="100%"/>
 </p>

-Once you are showing the files associated with the commit, copy the link that appears above in the browser.
+Once your screen shows the files associated with the commit, copy the link that appears above in the browser.

 And that's it — as easy as that!